HamzaElshafie/attn-arena/README.md

 # attn-arena

-Unified PyTorch implementations and benchmarks of MHA, MQA, GQA, MLA, GTA, and GLA on consumer multi-GPU setup using FlashAttention 2 backend.
+Unified PyTorch implementations and systematic benchmarks of hardware efficient attention variants for LLM inference on consumer single and multi GPU setups, built on FlashAttention 2.